ausilianapoli/Percentage-Covid-Estimator/README.md

 ## Requirements
 - python 3.7;
 - pytorch 1.7;
 - torchvision 0.8.

 The model has been trained on GPU Quadro Quadro RTX 6000.

 ## Usage
+**Case 1**
-**Case 1)** use of pretrained weights to make inference:
+Use of pretrained weights to make inference:
 `python run.py --data /directory/of/your/data --action predict --network inceptionv3 --weights best-weights.tar`

+**Case 2**
-**Case 2)** train of the network to replicate our results:
+Train of the network to replicate our results:
 `python run.py --data /directory/of/your/data --action train --network inceptionv3 --batch 20 --epochs 50 --lr 0.0001 --wd 0.5`

 ## Reference
 Please cite the following paper if you use the data or pre-trained CNN models.

 @inproceedings{napolispatafora2022,
-  title={*Mixup* Data Augmentation for COVID-19 Infection Percentage Estimation}, author={Napoli Spatafora, Maria Ausilia and Ortis, Alessandro and Battiato, Sebastiano}, booktitle={Proceedings of the International Conference on Image Analysis and Processing (ICIAP 2021)}, year={2022}
+  title={*Mixup* Data Augmentation for COVID-19 Infection Percentage Estimation},
+  author={Napoli Spatafora, Maria Ausilia and Ortis, Alessandro and Battiato, Sebastiano},
+  booktitle={Proceedings of the International Conference on Image Analysis and Processing (ICIAP 2021)},
+  year={2022}
 }

 ## Acknowledgements and License